Spring Branch Trail

 Notable features of this trail included trail connections to Schwartz Park and nearby neighborhoods at Lazy Springs Drive, Tilson Lane, Alcott Drive, and Ridgemore Drive; three safe road crossings at Blalock Road, Hollister Road, and Bingle Road with pedestrian and bicycle crosswalks, signage, and safe routes to nearby schools, including Buffalo Creek Elementary School, St. Jerome Childhood Center, Edgewood Elementary School, Landrum Middle School, and The Lion Lane School.

 Ongoing maintenance of the trail, including weekly trash pickup, bi-weekly mowing, and trail and amenities upkeep, is provided by Spring Branch Management District.

 SPRING BRANCH TRAIL PHASE TWO

-Due to the Phase One Trail's success and a desire to continue to create connected hike-and-bike trails within Spring Branch, the Spring Branch Management District is funding a Phase Two Trail to extend the Harris County Precinct 3 Emnora Trail west towards Baseball USA within the CenterPoint easement.
-The potential to connect south towards the Guthrie Center and Agnes Moffit Park will also be explored.
-See the map below for the potential route, which is subject to change.
+Due to the Phase One Trail's success and a desire to continue to create connected hike-and-bike trails within Spring Branch, the Spring Branch Management District is funding a Phase Two Trail to expand the existing Phase One trail from Gessner west to Shadowdale Drive withint the CenterPoint easement.

 UPCOMING SPRING BRANCH TRAIL PHASE TWO COMMUNITY MEETINGS